bwelte99/SipHash-FPGA-Accelerator/README.md

 4) Execute the resulting executable, 'servertest' `./servertest`

-You should see output from a variety of tests indicating the latency and throughput for SipHash2-4 using a variety of input sizes (these performance measurements were obtained using gettimeofday())
+You should see output from a variety of tests indicating the latency and throughput for SipHash2-4 using a variety of input sizes